42BV/yml-sorter/README.md

 Examples:
-  yml-sorter --input application-yml                       Sorts the file application.yml alphabetically. yml-sorter --input application-yml --output dragons.yml  Sorts and writes the output to dragons.yml yml-sorter --input application-yml -dry-run              Writes the output to the terminal
+  yml-sorter --input application-yml                       Sorts the file application.yml alphabetically. yml-sorter --input application-yml --output dragons.yml  Sorts and writes the output to dragons.yml yml-sorter --input application-yml --dry-run             Writes the output to the terminal

 With love from 42.nl
 ```